bluehalo/ansible-roles/hosts/README.md

 An Ansible role to:

 1. Set hostname
-1. Configure hosts file to contain all systems in the inventory within a specific environment
+1. Configure hosts file to contain all systems in the inventory within a specific subset

 Requirements
 ------------

-- Machines must be tagged in the inventory with an 'env' tag, and an 'env' extra-var must be used when running.
+- A ```hosts_entries``` variable containing a subset of the inventory to be added to /etc/hosts.
+  Each entry in ```hosts_entries``` is looked up in hostvars.
-- Role assumes EC2 inventory variables, and will use the private IP address, private DNS name, and 'Name' tag in the hosts file.
+- EC2 inventory variables are assumed; private IP address, private DNS name, and 'Name' tag are listed in the hosts file.
 For example:

     10.0.0.0   ip-10-0-0-0.ec2.internal  host1
     10.0.0.1   ip-10-0-0-1.ec2.internal  host2